aleen42/PersonalWiki/qa/build_gr_rsm.md

 **1. Run `getFrequency.sh`**

 After all installation is done, firstly what you should do is to run the script `getFrequency.sh` to get frenquencies of your local region.
-After then, you can see that there should be some frequencies stored in the file `frequency.dat`
+After then, you can see that there should be some frequencies stored in the file `frequency.dat`.

 ```bash
 sudo bash getFrequency.sh